-The capital of Barbados, Bridgetown, is home to almost half of the island's population.
-It serves as a transport hub and tourist attraction, offering not only beautiful beaches but also colonial monuments and a UNESCO-listed historic centre.
+Bridgetown, the capital of Barbados, is home to almost half the island’s population.
+It serves as both a transport hub and a tourist attraction, offering not only beautiful beaches but also colonial monuments and a historic centre listed as a UNESCO World Heritage Site.

 Search for accommodation in Barbados

-Bridgetown may not impress at first sight, but for a half-day trip from the resorts, it's absolutely ideal.
-And if you don't want to rent a car in Barbados, then it's a great place for longer term accommodation too.
+Bridgetown may not impress at first glance, but it is the ideal destination for a half-day trip from the resorts.
+And if you don’t want to hire a car in Barbados, it’s also a great place for longer-term accommodation.

 Sights and attractions

-The centre is relatively small and can be walked through in an hour.
-Some of the biggest tourist attractions include the following:
+The town centre is fairly small and you can walk around it in an hour.
+The biggest tourist attractions include the following sights:

-• The Parliament Buildings - the government of Barbados is housed in a small complex of neo-Gothic buildings built in 1874.
-It is not open to the public.
+• Parliament Buildings – the Barbadian government is based in a small complex of neo-Gothic buildings constructed in 1874.
+The public are not permitted inside.

-• St. Michael'sCathedral - Barbados' main Church of England church and one of the oldest monuments on the island, originally dating from 1665 and rebuilt in 1789.
+• St Michael’sCathedral – the main Anglican church in Barbados and one of the island’s oldest monuments, originally dating from 1665 and rebuilt in 1789.
 Admission is free.

-• Garrison - a historic district full of military forts and quarters located south of downtown near Pebbles Beach and dominated by the famous Garrison Savannah racecourse, which is free to walk around if there's no racing going on.
+• Garrison – a historic district full of military forts and barracks, situated south of the city centre near Pebbles Beach and dominated by the famous Garrison Savannah racecourse, which you can walk around for free when there are no races taking place.

-• Mount Gay Rum Distillery - the distillery of the world's oldest rum maker hosting tours for the public.
+• Mount Gay Rum Distillery – the distillery of the world’s oldest rum producer, which organises guided tours for the public.

-• George Washington House - the plantation house where the young George Washington stayed for two months with his ailing brother.
-It is Washington's only residence outside his native United States.
+• George Washington House – a plantation house where the young George Washington stayed for two months with his ailing brother.
+This was Washington’s only stay outside his native United States.
 The house now serves as a museum.

-• Rihanna Drive - The former Westbury New Road in Bridgetown has been renamed Rihanna Drive since 2017.
-This is because it is home to the green and orange house where world-famous singer Rihanna grew up.
-The house is located at the end of the street.
-There is a tile in front of the house with her name on it, so you won't miss it.
+• Rihanna Drive – formerly Westbury New Road in Bridgetown, it was renamed Rihanna Drive in 2017.
+This is because it is home to the green-and-orange house where the world-famous singer Rihanna grew up.
+The house is situated at the end of the street.
+There is a plaque bearing her name in front of the house, so you certainly won’t miss it.

-Although Bridgetown is on the coast, you won't find a really nice pedestrian promenade along the waterfront in its downtown.
+Although Bridgetown is situated on the coast, you won’t find any really nice seaside promenade in its centre.

 Beaches and swimming

-Just about 200 metres from the shore in depths of 3 to 25 metres lie six sunken shipwrecks.
+Just about 200 metres from the shore, at depths ranging from 3 to 25 metres, there are no fewer than six shipwrecks.

 Accommodation in Bridgetown

-Stay in the centre of the capital in case you don't have a rental car.
-From Bridgetown, buses and shared taxis (ZRs) take you more or less all over the island, and quite often (usually at least once an hour).
+You should stay in the centre of the capital if you haven’t hired a car.
+From Bridgetown, buses and shared taxis (ZRs) will take you more or less anywhere on the island, and they run quite frequently (usually at least once an hour).

-The truth is, however, that there are not many offerings right in the centre, and the only well-priced and relatively good quality accommodation is Mariner Motel with prices from 130 usd per night for 2.
+The truth is, however, that there aren’t many options right in the centre, and the only easily accessible and relatively good-quality accommodation is Mariner Motel with prices starting from 130 usd per night for two people.

-Other accommodation can be found at Pebbles Beach, such as the Hilton Barbados Resort ***** or Radisson Aquatica Resort Barbados ****.
+Further accommodation can be found near Pebbles Beach, for examplethe Hilton Barbados Resort *****or Radisson Aquatica Resort Barbados ****.

 Transport in Bridgetown

-You can easily get around the sights and attractions right around town in 2 hours on foot.
+You can easily explore the city’s sights and attractions on foot in about two hours.

-Bridgetown serves mainly as a transport hub for getting around the island.
-Parking can be a problem, as you won't find any large free car parks directly in town, but there are pay garages, or you can stop for free anywhere on the street.
+Bridgetown mainly serves as a transport hub for travelling around the island.
+Parking can be a problem, as there are no large free car parks in the town itself; however, there are paid car parks, or you can park for free anywhere on the street.

-There are 4 bus stations in Bridgetown, detailed locations, names and destinations are broken down in the Transportation in Barbados chapter.
+There are four bus stations in Bridgetown; you can find their exact locations, names and destinations listed in the section on Transport in Barbados.

 What to see around